Zaza Burchuladze: Biography

 Until 2001 Burchuladze published his works under a pen-name of Gregor Samsa.
 He translated the books of Fyodor Dostoyevsky and Daniil Kharms into Georgian.

-His narratives often startle the audience with his experimental way of writing and the provocative themes that the author takes up and mostly are considered taboos.
-He writes about political conformity, stories about violence and brutality, addressing ideological and religious topics as well as sexuality.
+His narratives often startle the audience with experimental writing and provocative themes.
+He writes about political conformity, violence and brutality, sexuality, and ideological and religious topics.

 Burchuladze's books have been translated into several languages.